-The Points subwindow appears, and in the list box to the left all existing sources in the selected area are shown.
-In this case, working with the personal EDB: My_first_EDB, there should not be any existing sources.
+The Points sub window appears, and in the list box to the left all existing sources in the selected area are shown.
+In this case, working with the personal EDB: My\first\EDB, there should not be any existing sources.

-Click on Add and the hair cross appears in the map area.
+Click on ADD and the hair cross appears in the map area.
 Select the desired location of the source by positioning the hair cross and clicking on the left mouse button.
-The Point subwindow appears again and then click on Edit mode for you can start to fill in information.
+The Points sub window appears again and then click on Edit mode for you can start to fill in information.